programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ## Linking multiple SPARQL endpoints

+**2016-09-12: Unfortunately, Europeana has suspended their SPARQL endpoint until further notice, so the links in the following section are no longer operative.**

 Up until now, we have constructed queries that look for patterns in one dataset alone.
 In the ideal world envisioned by Linked Open Data advocates, multiple databases can be interlinked to allow very complex queries dependent on